cjshmyr/renegade-2d/README.md

 ## Known issues
 0.95 harvesters are busted on release-20200202.
-- Fixed in the Bravo map; Alpha map's harvester waypoint needs to be moved to the tiberium tree.
+- Fixed for the next version.